- M.S. in Biology from Minnesota State University-Mankato:

 - Ehmann, William J., Chad Heins, Diana Jacobsmeyer, Julia Moravec, and Matthew Sandrich.
 New records for Minnesota jumping spiders (Araneae: Salticidae) including Habronattus spp., with consideration of future state Special Concern and Threatened species listings.
 Technical Report for the Minnesota DNR.

 - Heins, Chad.
 Flycatchers Disabled by Mud.
 The Loon 85 (3): 150-151.

 I’ve been teaching at Bethany since January of 2000.
-My wife is a part-time librarian and we have four children under the age of 17.
+My wife is a part-time librarian and we have four children.
 When I’m not teaching, I spend my time birding, collecting spiders, exploring wild places, taking pictures and reading history books.